arademaker/FreeLing-User-Manual/docs/installation/apis-mac.md

    python sample.py < mytext.txt
 ```

-* If you get "ImportError" about not found modules, you need to set `$LD_LIBRARY_PATH` so all the required libraries (freeling and all its dependencies) are found, as well as the `_pyfreeling.so` API library (you need to do this only once per session, or you can set it once and forever in your system-wide configuration):
+* If you get "ImportError" about not found modules, you need to set `$DYLD_LIBRARY_PATH` so all the required libraries (freeling and all its dependencies) are found, as well as the `_pyfreeling.so` API library (you need to do this only once per session, or you can set it once and forever in your system-wide configuration):
   ```
-  export LD_LIBRARY_PATH=$FLINSTALL/lib;$FLINSTALL/share/freeling/APIs/python2
+  export DYLD_LIBRARY_PATH=$FLINSTALL/lib;$FLINSTALL/share/freeling/APIs/python2
   ```

 * If you get "FREELINGDIR not defined", you need to set the location where FreeLing was installed: